 Fact sheets have been created for the County of Orange and each of Orange County's 34 cities.
 The city fact sheets provide data on transportation and transit projects (funded through M2, state, and federal grants) in a format that emphasizes key points concisely on a single printed page.
 The city fact sheets are utilized when speaking with the jurisdictions to provide a summary overview of how OCTA has provided the local agency with funding (M2 and other) and transportation improvements.
-The next update of the city fact sheets is anticipated in summer 2022.
+The update of the city fact sheets through June 30, 2022, is underway.